-- A. All covered entities operating gymnasiums and fitness center establishments shall ensure the following, in addition to compliance with all other applicable laws and regulations: - Individuals in a fitness center or gym should wear a face covering while in the establishment, unless doing so would damage his or her physical health.
-If an individual does not wear a face covering while engaged in vigorous exercise, they must be at least fourteen (14) feet of physical distance apart from other individuals in the gym of fitness center; - 2.
-That all exercise equipment, including cardio equipment, must be separated by at least six (6) feet; - 3.
-That no mutual use of equipment is permitted without thorough sanitization between uses: - 4.
-That there must be adequate time between classes or sessions (e.g., 30 minutes) to thoroughly clean the equipment and exercise space.
-If surfaces, equipment or objects cannot be sanitized between uses, then the applicable fitness activity is prohibited; - 5.
-That hand sanitizer and other cleaning supplies must be available to individuals to clean their hands and equipment before and after use; - 6.
-That information must be collected from all visitors, and other entrants who have interacted with others present on site for a period of 15-minutes or more solely for the purposes of contact tracing.
+- A. All covered entities operating gymnasiums and fitness center establishments shall ensure the following, in addition to compliance with all other applicable laws and regulations: - 1.
+That individuals in a fitness center or gym must wear a cloth face covering at all times while in the establishment, provided that face coverings shall not be required for any activities in swimming pools and subject to the exceptions in Section 7.3(D)(2) of this Part; - 2.
+That all exercise equipment, including cardio equipment, is separated by at least six (6) feet; - 3.
+That no mutual use of equipment is permitted without thorough sanitization between uses; - 4.
+That there is adequate time between classes or sessions (e.g., 30 minutes) to thoroughly clean the equipment and exercise space and allow for adequate air exchange.
+If surfaces, equipment or objects cannot be sanitized between uses, then the applicable fitness activity is prohibited;

+- 5. That hand sanitizer and other cleaning supplies are available to individuals to clean their hands and equipment before and after use;

+- 6. That information is collected from all visitors, and other entrants who have interacted with others present on site for a period of 15-minutes or more solely for the purposes of contact tracing.
 The information collected must be maintained for thirty (30) days; records dating before the previous thirty (30) days must be permanently destroyed.
 Visitors and other entrants whose information is collected shall be notified at the time of collection that the information is being collected solely for the purpose of contact tracing.
-The following information should be collected: - a.
-Full name; - b.
-Phone number; and c.
+The following information should be collected:

+- a.
+Full name;

+- b.
+Phone number; and

+- c.
 Date and time(s) on site.